-- How the duty manager will proactively manage members and guests, especially during busy periods, ensuring the DM is not diverted from this in order to serve behind the bar and carry out other administrative functions. - 2.
+- How the duty manager will proactively manage patrons, especially during busy periods, ensuring the DM is not diverted from this in order to serve behind the bar and carry out other administrative functions. - 2.
 Identifying and refusing entry to intoxicated persons. - 3.
-Identifying potential problems amongst members and their guests. - 4.
-Reducing the risk of members and their guests becoming intoxicated on the premises. - 5.
-Appropriately and safely dealing with those who require intervention. - Identifying a safe place that can be used for the care and protection of an intoxicated person until they can be safely removed from the premises.
+Identifying potential problems amongst customers. - 4.
+Reducing the risk of customers becoming intoxicated on the premises. - 5.
+Appropriately and safely dealing with patrons who require intervention. - 6.
+Identifying a safe place that can be used for the care and protection of an intoxicated customer until they can be safely removed from the premises.